 Update your WordPress version, plugins, and themes

-Never installed free themes or plugins, in future.
-If you really need it, only use the one from the popular developer, who has set monetization model.
+Never installed free themes or plugins, in the future.
+If you really need it, only use the one from the popular developer, who has set the monetization model.

 Check if your site is safe by using Google safe browsing.
 If there is malware error on your site, request a review from google webmaster tool.